bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ### SSH [**^**](#contents)

-Also public key encryption, allows you to remotely connect to a server, without typing in your user\name password.
+Also public key encryption, allows you to remotely connect to a server, without typing in your user\name password. test

 * <a href="https://help.github.com/en/articles/connecting-to-github-with-ssh" target="_blank">Connecting to GitHub with SSH</a>
 * <a href="https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank">Generating a new SSH key and adding it to the SSH agent</a>